tongkiankiat/ip/docs/README.md

 5. Type the command in the command line and press Enter to execute it. e.g. typing **`help`** and pressing Enter will return the list of commands available.

-6. Refer to the [Commands](Commands) below for details of each command
+6. Refer to the [Commands](Commands) below for details of each command.

----

 ## Commands